RobotLocomotion/drake/doc/_pages/installation.md

 ⁽³⁾ Drake features that perform image rendering (e.g., camera simulation) require a working display server.
 Most personal computers will have this already built in, but some cloud or docker environments may not.

-⁽⁴⁾ Ubuntu 22.04 (Jammy Jellyfish) pre-built binaries are not yet available for pip.

 Additionally, if you are compiling your own C++ code against Drake's C++ code and are using Drake's pre-compiled binaries, then you must use the same